-Sometime between 2006 -2007 I followed my then boyfriend all the way to Hong Kong (he was transferred there for work).
-I was able to continue working remotely (part time) for the Wall Street tech firm I had been with for 10 years; although I was only logging in for about an hour or two each day.
-While I was certain that living in Hong Kong and having a ton of free time would enable me to: write the next great bestseller, learn Mandarin, master Karate, volunteer in some worthy causes, become proficient with chopsticks, prepare Dim Sum specialties and journal about all my great adventures; I found instead, that without direction, I floundered.
-Away from friends and family; and without a schedule or goal, I felt purpose-less.
-Exhausting the tourist spots, the hidden local spots and anywhere else my flip flops and a little red taxi could take me I soon grew restless.
+In the Spring of 2006, I followed my then-boyfriend across the world to Hong Kong.
+(He had been transferred there for work.)
+I was able to continue working remotely (part-time) for the Wall Street tech firm I had been with for 10 years, although I was only logging in for about an hour or two each day.
+While I was certain that living in Hong Kong and having a ton of free time would enable me to: write the next great bestseller, learn Mandarin, master karate, volunteer for some worthy causes, become proficient with chopsticks, prepare Dim Sum specialties, and journal about all my great adventures, I found instead that without direction, I floundered.
+Away from friends and family and without a schedule or goal, I felt purposeless.
+Exhausting the tourist spots, the hidden local spots, and anywhere else my flip flops and a little red taxi could take me, I soon grew restless.

 With a bit of encouragement from a good friend I set about the endeavor of learning to sew.
-With a defined task and a creative challenge on my hands I found that minutes easily turned into hours while at my sewing machine.
+With an $80 home sewing machine and a new challenge on my hands, hours flew by like minutes.
 I rediscovered a creative spirit that I had somewhat knowingly pushed aside along the way.
-I am self-taught through A LOT of trial and error and stubborn determination (and a fair amount of cursing seems to help too).
+I am self-taught through A LOT of trial and error and stubborn determination (and a fair amount of swearing and complaining seems to help too.)